fernandofernandezuy/BaSP-M2023/README.md

 ### Description

 What is this about?
-This is a project for the bootcamp "Become a Software Professional" of Radium Rocket.
-Consists of creating a website for a Gym that facilitates the management of it, we are going to built it week to week adding the thecnologies learned it in classes.
+This is a project for the "Become a Software Professional" bootcamp offered by Radium Rocket.
+The goal is to create a website for a gym that streamlines its management.
+We will build it week by week, incorporating the technologies we learn in class.

-The bootcamp has a duration of 15 weeks in each week we get to work on a new project using agile methodologies.
-This allows me to gain practical experience in agile project management, while collaborating with my team to plan, execute, and deliver each project.
-We have to response to a daily stand-up bot and the posibility to have 3 meetings: planning, demo and retrospective to help us continuously improve our processes and outcomes.
+The bootcamp lasts 15 weeks, and each week we work using Scrum.
+This allows us to gain practical experience in agile project management.
+We have meetings (planning, demo, and retrospective) and a daily stand-up bot that we must update with our progress or any issues we encounter.

 ### Technologies Used